Olivia-Murray/Olivia-Murray.github.io/essays/communication-through-uniformity.md

 The same goes for coding.
 It is good practice to use coding standards.
 If everyone used the followed the same coding standard, it would make collaborating much easier.
 Coders often get stuck when coding, and a second opinion is always nice.
 If a coder used coding standards, as well as whoever looks at it, it will be faster for the mistake to be found.

 Using a program like IntelliJ with ESLint standards will also catch mistakes right when they happen.
 For instance if you do not use a variable you created, meaning either it was created for nothing (which I doubt is the case), or it is possible it is misspelt.
+Using IntelliJ is very convenient because they have this green checkmark in the corner that acts almost like spell-check or Grammarly.
+If your code follows all standards in accordance with ESLint, it appears as a green checkmark, which is always pleasant to see.
+If there are errors, it will instead be red, and will tell you exactly what you are doing wrong.

+If everyone used the same coding standards, it would be like the entire world being able to speak a mutual language.
+That level of communication and collaboration would inspire so many great ideas and projects.
+I hope one day these standards will be more widely used, as they have already improved my ability to learn code.